esper-io/console_docs/docs/devices-groups/group-pane.md

 ![](./images/grouppane/140_Groups_devices_main_screen_group_properties.png)

-This will take you to the Group actions you can take on that group - change Settings, view the group’s Event Feed, apply a new Compliance Policy, install or uninstall Apps, or manage Esper Enhanced Android OS updates.
+This will take you to the Group actions you can take on that group - change Settings, view the group’s Event Feed, apply a new Compliance Policy, install or uninstall Applications, or manage Esper Enhanced Android OS updates.